Incense In The Wind

 Saturday, 9 March 2024

-(HMS) The Dhupa Collection Bhaktivedanta Manor Sandalwood Incense Sticks
+Bhaktivedanta Manor / Sacred Boutique The Dhupa Collection Sandalwood Incense Sticks (discontinued)

-These little sticks are nice; though - apart from size, appear to be no different to HMS Primo Sandalwood / Gokula Sandalwood & Vanilla.
+These little sticks are nice.
+Apart from size, they appear to be very similar to Primo Sandalwood / Gokula Sandalwood & Vanilla.
 These sticks are fresher than my Gokula sample, and so there is more sparkle and lightness in the fragrance, though less depth and richness.
 The sweetness is both appealing and off-putting - there is something sort of babyish and obvious about it, which is not entirely to my taste.
 I like my incense to be a little wilder and more grown up, and more challenging and interesting.
 None the less, the scent on the stick is very yummy.
 Perfumed, sweet, vanilla, with an awareness of sandalwood oil, though without the depth and richness of sandalwood.
-As with other HMS I have burned, the scent takes a while to make itself known on the burn.
+The scent takes a while to make itself known on the burn.
 The paste is quite thin, so there isn't a significant body of fragrant ingredients to make a big impression.
 There is a temptation to waft the smoke towards my nose - though I am aware of the health risks.
 Inhaling incense smoke is not good for the body.
-The healthier way to appreciate incense, is to allow the fragrance to inform or empower the room, or your surroundings, so you only breathe in the fragrance not the smoke which contains toxic particles.
+The healthier way to appreciate incense is to allow the fragrance to inform or empower the room, or your surroundings, so you only breathe in the fragrance not the smoke which contains toxic particles.
 However, I get impatient as I see the stick burning down, and the fragrance has not yet made an impression, so I waft....

 The scent on the burn is warm, less bright and sweet as on the stick, and so - for me - more appealing.
 There is, perhaps, more awareness of sandalwood, but not significantly so, this is still more of a vanilla incense than a sandalwood one.
 I think that the decision by Mark of Gokula to give his Connoisseur packet the name Sandalwood & Vanilla is both wise and helpful.
 The scent on the burn is a little flat and neutral and doesn't have the youthful vitality and promise of the scent on the stick.